 Top Tips!

-- Make sure that the Curd cools down a little before you add the Butter.
+- Make sure that the curd cools down a little before you add the butter.

 - Cover the curd with a cling wrap or a plastic wrap and press it gently onto the surface.
 This will avoid skin formation on the top.